 M.A., Syracuse University

 Mass media and traditionally discriminated groups, especially history of the black press.

 I've always had an interest in exploring the relationship between the mass media and traditionally discriminated groups.
-These are the people who have been oppressed because of race, gender, sexual orientation and physical ability.
-Most of my research has focused on the history of the African-American press.
-I've also explored the way journalism programs have trained students on issues of diversity.
+These are the people who have been oppressed because of race, gender, age, sexual orientation and physical ability.
+Most of my research has focused on the history of the Black press.
+I've also explored the way journalism programs have trained students on issues of diversity, equity and inclusion.

-My personal life revolves around my husband, Bill, and our young daughter, Alicia.
-It's very exciting for us to watch Alicia reach milestones such as walking, using full sentences and counting to 10.
+My personal life revolves around my husband, Bill, and our daughter, Alicia.
 We don't go out very often.
 Whenever I get a chance, I Jazzercise.
-I also enjoy watching television and reading (or listening to cassettes) of "nonintellectual" books.
+I also enjoy watching television and reading or listening to "non-intellectual" books.